TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Developer/Index.rst

 for their needs.
 It is about how to use the framework properly.
 For details about its inner working, please refer to the :ref:`section about architecture <caching-architecture>`.

-Example usages can be found throughout the TYPO3 CMS Core, in particular in system extension `core` and `extbase`.
+Example usages can be found throughout the `TYPO3 CMS Core`:pn:, in particular in system extension `core` and `extbase`.